-“The best way to keep your premiums as low as possible is to keep the risks as low as possible,” says Tirschler.
-“Call up your home insurance provider and ask them if you could avail any discounts if you take certain steps to reduce the levels of risk.
+"The best way to keep your premiums as low as possible is to keep the risks as low as possible,” says Tirschler.
+“There's never any harm in calling your home insurance provider and asking the agent. . . 'is there anything that I should know about this current circumstance?'
 Things like the sump pump can help reduce the premium with some providers,” he says.
 “If steps to reduce wildfires have been taken around your cottage’s location, that can have a positive impact on the premium.”

 The good news is that it’s relatively straightforward to make these changes to your policy.
 “Many cottagers are calling in to update their policies, and change their coverages,” says Tirschler.
 “Or they’re doing it online.”